 Two-way messaging is much easier via the Garmin Explore app on your smartphone.

 Messages sent with the InReach can be up to 159 characters long.
 If a message exceeds the character limit then it is broken up into two messages and you’ll be charged for sending two messages.
-While you don’t have to use the preset messages function, we recommend setting up some presets to send since they don’t count towards your messages limit if you don’t pay for the “Expedition” plan.
+While you don’t have to use the preset messages function, I recommend setting up some presets to send since they don’t count towards your messages limit if you don’t pay for the “Expedition” plan.

 Setting a “pick me up here” preset message that shares your location is a great use of preset messages on the InReach.

 With the original Mini, every time I sent a message the device would instruct us to move somewhere with a clear view of the sky, even if I was above treeline on a clear day.
 Every time I would then have to select “wait for GPS” or “send anyway.”
 I tried both options many times, and without fail the next time I went to send a message I had to go through the same thing.

 The device would always eventually find a satellite and send the message.
 But I did find that extra step annoying, especially when I was just trying to send my family a preset message confirming I’m still alive and having a blast.
 Since switching to the InReach Mini 2, I have not gotten that message.
 So, it seems like Garmin fixed this issue.

 Network and Satellite Coverage: 10